What Is The Most Toxic Element

 Reducing Mercury Exposure

 To reduce mercury exposure, limit consumption of fish known to be high in mercury, such as swordfish, shark, and king mackerel.
 Pregnant women, nursing mothers, and young children should be particularly cautious about consuming these fish.
-Choose fish that are lower in mercury, such as salmon, trout, and shrimp.
+That said, choose fish that are lower in mercury, such as salmon, trout, and shrimp.
 Be aware of potential mercury exposure from dental amalgam fillings.
 While the safety of amalgam fillings is a subject of debate, consider alternative filling materials if you are concerned about mercury exposure.

 Preventing Cyanide Poisoning

-Ensure that food products containing cyanide, such as cassava and almonds, are properly processed to remove cyanide before consumption.
+make sure food products containing cyanide, such as cassava and almonds, are properly processed to remove cyanide before consumption.
 If you suspect cyanide poisoning, seek immediate medical attention.
 Symptoms of cyanide poisoning can develop rapidly, and prompt treatment is essential for survival.

 Limiting Exposure to Dioxins